danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/RichTextKit.md

 RichTextKit helps you view and edit rich text in SwiftUI, UIKit and AppKit.

+@Metadata {

+}

 ## Overview

 ![RichTextKit logo](Logo.png)

-RichTextKit has a multi-platform SwiftUI `RichTextEditor` that can be added to any app.
-It supports text styles (bold, italic, underline, etc.), fonts and font sizes, colors, text alignments, image attachments, etc.
+RichTextKit has a multi-platform SwiftUI ``RichTextEditor`` that can be added to any app.
+It supports vieweing and editing rich text, including styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, etc.

-The `RichTextEditor` is powered by a UIKit/AppKit `RichTextView` that bridges the UIKit `UITextView` and AppKit `NSTextView` and adds APIs to make the view work similar on both platforms.